segmentio/segment-docs/src/connections/sources/catalog/libraries/website/javascript/upgrade-to-ajs2.md

 Analytics.js 2.0 is fully backward compatible with Analytics.js Classic when you use the default Segment snippet in a standard implementation.
 To upgrade your sources, follow the manual upgrade steps below, or see the schedule for automatic migration.
 As with all upgrades, Segment recommends that you start development on a non-production source to test the upgrade process and outcome, prior to upgrading your production sources.

 > warning "Deprecation of Analytics.js Classic"
 > Analytics.js Classic was deprecated on February 28, 2023.
-At this time, Segment is upgrading all sources not yet upgraded to [Analytics.js 2.0](/docs/connections/sources/catalog/libraries/website/javascript/).
-The upgrade process will complete for all users by the end of March 2023.
+As of March 2023, Segment upgraded all sources to [Analytics.js 2.0](/docs/connections/sources/catalog/libraries/website/javascript/).

 ## Revert to Analytics.js Classic